...

 What we do:

-All Jena Labs wire products are deep-immersion cryogenically treated as part of the standard production process.
-This treatment entails a cold chilling process, culminating in the full immersion of the cables in liquid nitrogen, also known as LN2.
+° Fahrenheit...
+This is were other company's doing "cryo" stop. ) Once we get to temperatures in excess of minus 315 then at minus 320.4° Fahrenheit (-195.77° Celsius) immersion occurs culminating in the full immersion of the cables or other products in liquid nitrogen, also known as LN2.
 The boiling point of LN2 is -320.4° Fahrenheit (-195.77° Celsius), or about 400° F below warm room temperature.
-I took these pictures at both the liquid nitrogen main transfer tanks, where I am transferring LN2 to a portable dewar, and inside our lab, where the immersion takes place after a second transfer to the actual LN2 immersion tanks.
+I took these pictures at both the liquid nitrogen main transfer tanks, where I am transferring LN2 to a portable dewar, and inside our lab, where the immersion takes place after a second transfer to the actual vapor circulation and full LN2 immersion tanks.

 Filling our dewar 1.Other side of filling area

-Here is something you won’t see very often: Below Right: This is the inside of one of our immersion tanks.
+° Fahrenheit...
+AND Below Right: This is the inside of one of our immersion tanks.
+In the liquid state, as we use it, the LN2 is actually much colder than the vapor-to-liquid boiling point of LNČ (-320.4° Fahrenheit.)
 Yes, that is liquid nitrogen, and you can even make out some parts in it!

 getting chilly A long deep chill begins.
 Inside LN2 tank